With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWillamette Health Center is a mental health clinic in Albany, OR, located at 2730 Pacifice Boulevard Se, in the 97321 zip code.
 Willamette Health Center provides outpatient treatment.
-Willamette Health Center offers trauma therapy, psychotropic medication and individual psychotherapy to young adults, children / adolescents and adults.
-Willamette Health Center also supports children/adolescents with serious emotional disturbance, LGBT and transitional age young adults.
-More services at Willamette Health Center include intensive case management, mentoring/peer support/consumer-run services and supported employment.
+Willamette Health Center offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Willamette Health Center also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
+More services at Willamette Health Center include supported employment, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.